Kief5555/File-Server/README.md

 The file server should now be running and accessible at `http://localhost:3000.`

+## Config
+- `/config/expections.json`, this is where you configure what files are allowed through /files/private/*.
+Keep in mind these are file extensions

 ## API Endpoints
 The file server provides the following API endpoints:
 - `GET /api/files/public/*` Get a list of files and folders and information about them.